How to Overcome High-Risk Pregnancies |By Dr. Shiva

 Specific factors that also contribute include:

-• Pregnancy complications: Various complications such as abnormal placenta position, foetal growth restriction and preeclampsia.
+- Pregnancy complications: Various complications such as abnormal placenta position, fetal growth restriction and preeclampsia.

 What steps can I take to prevent having a high-risk pregnancy?